 - Method #2: How to install WordPress via cPanel and autoinstallers

 - Method #3: How to install WordPress manually via FTP

 - Method #4: How to install WordPress on your own computer

 - Wrapping things up

 Method #1: Choose a host that comes with WordPress pre-installed

 The easiest way to install WordPress is to just pick a host that does it for you.
 Nowadays, many WordPress-specific hosts will let you choose to have WordPress pre-installed.
 That means once you sign up for hosting, you can jump straight into your WordPress site.
 The whole question of “how to install WordPress” is irrelevant in such a case!

 Here are a few recommended hosts that will pre-install WordPress for you:

 - SiteGround – has tons of WordPress-specific features that make your life easier.
-Starts from $3.95 a month for 1 site.
+Starts from $3.95 a month for one site.

 Also, many managed WordPress hosts will pre-install WordPress for you, but the price tags on those can be higher.